 Rankin, History of Buffalo Presbyterian Church, p.
 27. George and Robert are also proved as sons by deed records.
 There is only circumstantial evidence for a son John and no evidence that I can find for a daughter Rebecca.
 The deed and will records also prove a daughter Ann Rankin who married William Denny.

 Clayton Genealogical Library microfiln, “NC Rowan County Will Books A-B 1767-1793,” p.
 141, will of George Rankin of Rowan County dated 23 May 1760, proved Oct 1760.
 The 1761 date for George’s death appears in every family tree I have seen for Robert and Rebecca.
-Someone read Rev. Rankin’s book and everyone else … imported the information without checking it.
-Or something like that.
+Someone read Rev. Rankin’s book and many people imported the information without checking it.

 Id.
 George devised to John the 480-acre tract on Brushy Fork or Brush Creek.
 John sold 200 acres in August 1784, Guilford Deed Book 3: 101, and the remaining 297 acres in Sep 1796, Deed Book 6: 182.
 John was listed in the 1790 census for Guilford County but not in 1800.
-He wrote an autobiography, but my notes don’t reveal where the original is located or where I found the information.
-Worse, I cannot find a transcription on the web.
 He was a Revolutionary War Soldier and an ordained Presbyterian minister.
 He struggled with what he saw as the abstract and impersonal nature of Presbyterian doctrine and became a Shaker minister.
-He left Guilford in the late 1790s for Tennessee and wound up in Logan County, KY in a place called “Shakertown.”
-In one of many Guilford County marriages that makes researchers rip their hair out, he married a Rebecca Rankin.
-She, it turned out, was a daughter of John Rankin and Hannah Carson.
+He went to Tennessee in the late 1790s and wound up in Logan County, KY in a place called “Shakertown.”
+In one of many Guilford County marriages that makes researchers rip their hair out, he married Rebecca Rankin, a daughter of John Rankin and Hannah Carson.